 Tips & Tricks

-The process of combining oil and vinegar to form a creamy mixture is known as emulsifying.
-There are three methods to achieve this: whisking the ingredients in a bowl, shaking them in a jar, or blending them together in a blender.
+The process of combining oil and vinegar into a creamy, well-blended mixture is called emulsifying.
+You can do this by whisking in a bowl, shaking the ingredients in a jar, or blending them in a blender.

-Taste and adjust: Always taste your vinaigrette and adjust the flavors as needed.
-Add more vinegar for tanginess, more oil for smoothness, or additional seasonings for added flavor.
+Always taste your vinaigrette and tweak the flavors as needed.
+Add more vinegar for tang, more oil for smoothness, or extra seasonings to suit your taste.

 Storage

-Store leftover maple balsamic dressing in an airtight container or airtight jar for up to a week but make sure to give it a good shake before each use.
+Store any leftover maple balsamic dressing in an airtight jar in the fridge for up to a week.
+Shake well before each use.

-If it has solidified, allow it to sit at room temperature or place in a warm bowl of water to speed up the process.
-This happens sometimes when the olive oil gets cold.
+If the dressing solidifies, let it sit at room temperature or place the jar in a warm bowl of water to loosen it.
+This can happen when the olive oil gets cold.

 Frequently Asked Questions